-Sleet hitting my face reminds me I need to up my skin care
+Sleet today reminds me I need to up my skin care

-Summer was blissfully long, and apart from slapping on the Anthelios, I didn’t have to do much to my face.
-But coming round the corner this week I was hit by a blast of wind and sleet, reminding me that frost will soon turn the landscape to picture-post card scene above,which is not good for skin .
-So I needed to prepare for winter if I didn’t want to end up with tight skin, rough hands and chapped lips.
+During Summer, apart from slapping on the Anthelios, I didn’t have to do much extra to my face.
+But coming round the corner this week I was hit by a blast of wind and sleet, reminding me that frost will soon turn the landscape to the picture-post card scene above,which is not good news for skin .
+I need to prepare for winter if I don’t want to end up with tight skin, rough hands chapped lips and an itchy body.

 My favourite dermatologist and skincare consultants have these tips:

 Don’t throw away the SPF

 Ask skincare consultants in your favourite store, and they will tell you although it’s Winter they still use aa cream with an SPF (15 minimum or more).
 Whilst there is less UVB around in winter, levels of UVA (or UV-ageing as it is known in the dermatology world) are enough to age skin year-round.
 So apply the SPF if you are going to be out for the day.